rdfz-xd/rdfz-xd.github.io/content/PRISMS Math Team Training/20250929 Senior Varsity Training.md

 > [!Solution]-
 >
 > Let $r$ be the radius of the top base of the truncated cone, $R$ be the radius of the bottom base of the truncated cone, $s$ be the radius of the sphere.
-Then applying the Pythagoream Theorem yields
+Then applying the **Pythagorean Theorem** yields
 > $$
 > (R+r)^2=(R-r)^2+(2s)^2
 > $$